 The risk factors described herein are not the only ones the Company may face.
 Additional risks and uncertainties that the Company is unaware of, or that the Company currently deems not to be material, may also become important factors that affect the Company.
-If any such risks actually occur, the Company's business, financial condition, or results of operations could be materially adversely affected, with the result that the trading price of the Common Shares could decline and purchases could lose all or part of their investment.
+If any such risks occur, the Company's business, financial condition, or results of operations could be materially adversely affected, with the result that the trading price of the Common Shares could decline and purchases could lose all or part of their investment.

-- · The Company relies on third-party suppliers, manufacturers and contractors. - $\cdot$ The Company may not be able to continue executing its merger and acquisition strategy successfully. - The Company competes for market share with other companies, which may have longer operating histories, more financial resources and more manufacturing and marketing experience than the Company has. - The Company's U.S. tax classification could have a material adverse effect on the Company's financial condition and results of operations. - The Company may incur significant tax liabilities under section 280E of the U.S. Tax Code. - The Company may invest in securities of private companies, and may hold a minority interest in such companies, which may limit the Company's ability to sell or otherwise transfer those securities and direct management decisions of such companies. - · The Company experienced negative cash flow from operating activities.
+- The Company relies on third-party suppliers, manufacturers and contractors. - · The Company may not be able to continue executing its merger and acquisition strategy successfully. - The Company competes for market share with other companies, which may have longer operating histories, more financial resources and more manufacturing and marketing experience than the Company has. - The Company's U.S. tax classification could have a material adverse effect on the Company's financial condition and results of operations. - The Company may incur significant tax liabilities under section 280E of the U.S. Tax Code.